Gentle drying strategies for historic churches

 The main focus for a water damage technician should be to minimise the risk of secondary damage to the building construction and to restore the materials to a pre-loss condition in a calm and considerate manner.

-There are various tools available to water damage technicians which give them the ability to extract excess water from the fabric of a building.
+Water damage technicians can use specialist water damage drying units which give them the ability to extract excess water from the fabric of a building.
 In normal circumstances or more modern constructions, the choice of technology would be based on restoring materials as quickly and efficiently as possible.
 When it comes to churches and other historic buildings, a softer, more tactical approach is required.

 Avoid powerful technology until drying is stabilised